World Languages

 Second graders continue to build their language and cultural understandings through fun units related to their own lives.
 They have opportunities to practice speaking with purpose—for example, to order a meal.

 Fourth grade French students use the language to communicate in more complex situations.
-Fourth graders deepen their study of Latin with Roman culture, history, and mythology.
-Grammar, vocabulary, and derivatives are areas of focus.
+Grammar, vocabulary, and derivatives are primary areas of focus.

 The Latest...